Eli Holzman: All3Media America

 In 2013, Studio Lambert USA merged with the other Los Angeles-based production companies owned by British super-indie All3Media to form All3Media America.
 Holzman oversaw the operation which housed production companies including Studio Lambert USA, Maverick, Objective, Lime Pictures, Morocco Junction, MME/Filmpool, and Zoo Productions.
 Holzman also launched All3Media's American scripted television operation.
-Series produced under the various All3Media America companies included Make Me a Millionaire Inventor for CNBC, Slednecks for MTV, True Tori for Lifetime, Chrisley Knows Best for USA, Hot Grits for Vh1, Work Out New York for Bravo, and United Shades of America and Declassified: The Untold Stories of American Spies for CNN.
+Series produced under the various All3Media America companies included Make Me a Millionaire Inventor for CNBC, Slednecks for MTV, True Tori for Lifetime, Chrisley Knows Best for USA, Hot Grits for VH1, Work Out New York for Bravo, and United Shades of America and Declassified: The Untold Stories of American Spies for CNN.

-In 2014, Holzman executive produced the critically acclaimed documentary The Seven Five, chronicling the misdeeds of the infamous, corrupt NYC cop Michael Dowd.
+In 2014, Holzman produced the critically acclaimed documentary The Seven Five, chronicling the misdeeds of the infamous, corrupt NYC cop Michael Dowd.
 The documentary is currently being adapted into a scripted feature by Sony Pictures and Annapurna, with Holzman producing.

 The Intellectual Property Corporation (IPC)

 In 2016, Holzman left All3Media America to found and launch The Intellectual Property Corporation (IPC), assuming the role of CEO.
 Aaron Saidman, previously the EVP of All3Media America, joined him as co-founder and president.
 The company was financed by private equity investors, Sheldon Yellen, Michael G. Rubin, and David J. Adelman.
 Yellen and Rubin had both previously appeared on Undercover Boss.
+As CEO of IPC, Holzman oversees the company's day-to-day operations and its diverse slate of series, features, and projects in development across broadcast, cable and the major streaming services.
+As President of SPT Nonfiction, Holzman oversees the independent production companies which form the SPT Nonfiction group: 19 Entertainment & 19 Recordings, Sharp Entertainment, B17 Entertainment, Maxine, This Machine Filmworks, Trilogy Films, House of Non-Fiction, and The Intellectual Property Corporation.

 IPC soon went into production on its inaugural series, Leah Remini: Scientology and the Aftermath for A&E, and was the television network's highest rated premiere in two years.
 The series became a commercial and critical success, winning a Primetime Emmy Award in 2017.